mochacinno-dev/Graphica/docs/about.md

 ### Beginner Friendly

-Graphica is designed for Python beginners.
+CocoaGUI is designed for Python beginners.
 If you understand functions and variables, you can build GUI applications.

-## What Graphica Is
+## What CocoaGUI Is

-**Graphica is for:**
+**CocoaGUI is for:**

 - Learning GUI programming concepts
 - Building simple desktop tools quickly